thinkingoutloud55/Insight-DS-Project/README.md

 3).
 [Influenster](https://www.influenster.com)

-The dataset comprises 40 different credit cards with over 30k reviews.
+The dataset comprises 40 different credit cards with over 30k unstructured text reviews.

-## Proposed Solution with NLP Pipeline

-The major challenge in this project is to identify the main topics (themes) from unstructured text data and rate the topics based on sentiment.
-Using this result, credit card companies can identify the specific areas to focus their attention on in order to maximize their customer satisfaction and attract new customers.
+## How was CreditCardSnapshot implemented?
+CreditCardSnapshot was implemented using unsupervised learning methods for natural language processing in Python, topic modeling with LDA, and sentiment analysis using VADER and TextBlob.
 The NLP pipeline for this project is depicted below.

 ![NLP pipeline](image/pipepline.png)

+## Summary and Outlook
+CreditCardSnapshot is a project I did as an Insight Fellow.
+The main goal of this project is to help credit companies acquire new customers and also help potential customers find a reliable credit card company.
+Currently, CreditCardSnapshot contains almost all the major credit card companies and few unpopular ones, and the web app runs based on the most recent reviews at the time this project was conducted.
+In the future, I would like CreditCardSnapshot to update in real time by streaming data from different review platforms.